microsoft/PowerBI-visuals-sampleBarChart/Tutorial/Locale.md

 ![Sample BarChart with Locale](./images/LocaleInSampleBarChart.png)

-Each of these bar charts was created under different locale (English, Basque and Hindi), and it is displayed in the tooltip.
+Each of these bar charts was created under different locale (English, Basque and Hindi).

 The BarChart contructor now has a `locale` member which is instantiated in the constructor with the host `locale` instance.